Woodguard Application & Technical Resources:

 • Sprayer – Low-pressure spray or “pump-up spray” equipment is suitable.
 Set nozzle to deliver a low-pressure, coarse spray.
 Do not use airless spray equipment.

 • Brush – A regular paintbrush is fine for most surfaces.
 For uneven or rough surfaces, use a stiff-bristle brush.
-Click here for our Stain Brushes page.

 • Roller – Use a long nap for rough surfaces.